-Understanding CRPS/RSD- As Taken from Fitness for Your Health
+Understanding CRPS/RSD – As Taken from Fitness for Your Health

-By Michael Sullivan, PT, MSPT
+Written By Michael Sullivan, PT, MSPT for RSDSA blog.

 This week’s topic is one not many know too much about but it can be a very debilitating condition.
 Those who suffer from Complex Regional Pain Syndrome (CRPS), A.K.A.
 Reflex Sympathetic Dystrophy (RSD), know far too well how bad this condition is.
 It is a very complex condition (hence the name), so we have asked the Director of Physical Therapy here at our clinic to explain it.

 Michael Sullivan earned his MSPT at Duke University in 1989.
-He worked in private practice for 8 years before deciding to move to help those suffering from chronic pain in a multidisciplinary setting.
+He worked in private practice for eight years before deciding to move to help those suffering from chronic pain in a multidisciplinary setting.
 He joined BAPWC in 2011 and continued to spread his knowledge.
 He went so far to train a Labradoodle named Seamus to become the clinic’s therapy dog!
 While his head is like a library of physical therapy, a benefit the clinic staff have all been privy to is his ability to BBQ.
 The man can cook over an open flame!

 De-mystifing the diagnosing of Complex Regional Pain Syndromes (CRPS)

 Over and over we meet and evaluate people who are looking to better understand this diagnosis and what to do about it.
 I would like to share with you today information about how the diagnosis is made.
 By the time many patients get to us they have often been through a myriad of tests and a handful of specialists.
-Some are misdiagnosed, others are told that there is nothing wrong with them, ‘it’s all in your head’.
+Some are misdiagnosed, while others are told that there is nothing wrong with them and that ‘it’s all in your head.’
 And while technically, there is a great deal going on with the brain in CRPS, this is not always the intent of the message that is being delivered.
 CRPS is not a psychological disease, but it is a disease that creates changes in our central and peripheral nervous system, including our brain.

 Why is there so much confusion around this diagnosis?
 One reason is that there is no one test that can be run as definitive proof of the presence or absence of a complex regional pain syndrome.
 I have seen a CRPS claim denied because the insurance adjuster thought that an unremarkable MRI was proof that nothing was wrong with the patient.
 Another reason is that the criteria for accurate diagnosis has changed as recently as 2003, with the model being validated in 2010.
-So there is a lot of confusion out there amongst the medical community and the insurance industry that can lead to unfortunate outcomes as improper diagnosis leads to an incorrect treatment plan and often times long delays in receiving appropriate care.
-And lastly, there is still a lot that we don’t know about the pathophysiology or underlying cause of CRPS.
+There is a lot of confusion out there amongst the medical community and the insurance industry that can lead to unfortunate outcomes as improper diagnosis leads to an incorrect treatment plan and often times long delays in receiving appropriate care.
+Lastly, there is still a lot that we don’t know about the pathophysiology or underlying cause of CRPS.

 The gold standard right now for diagnosing CRPS came from a meeting of experts in Budapest in 2003 and is called the Budapest Criteria.
 Further study attests to the accuracy of using these criteria and this is what your health care professional should be referencing to diagnose CRPS.
 The diagnosis requires some good old fashioned evaluation skills; talking to our patients to understand their symptoms and evaluating them for the appropriate diagnostic signs.
 An excerpt from Harden et al. (1) puts forward the following criteria for diagnosing CRPS: